Srinivasa314/calcite/docs/part2.md

     age: u32
 }
 ```
-Then we will declare the function
+Then we can declare the function
 ```rust
 #[calcite::deno_op]
 fn is_adult (p: Person, age_limit: u32) -> bool {